ArsenicV/Unscrape/README.md

 # Unscrape
-A web scraper that scrapes any website
+A web scraper that scrapes any website.